Christmas

 March/April

 During the next few days (only 3, actually), I will be preparing for my family to visit!
 They will arrive on March 23, and will depart for the States again on April 8.
 I cannot even express how excited I am to see my mom, dad, brother, aunt and uncle!
-We will spend some time in Czech Republic, and then do some traveling within Europe.
-I am looking forward to the hugs and kisses of my family.
-The reality of it still hasn’t sunken in yet… it seems too good to be true.
+We will spend some time in Czech Republic, a

 Well, folks, it looks like you’ve just about caught up with my hectic life now.
 Thanks for taking the time to read all of this stuff.
 I’ll try to be more regular about this from now on.
 Not that there’s much left; only a few short months from now, I will be on the plane home.
 Until then, I’m going to enjoy every moment of my time here!